Shubham21-rgb/quizanalyse/question.md

 ```
 Find max budget (2025) — instruction
-Instruction — Find max budget (2025)
+Find the defence buget for 2025
-Open the Wikipedia page below and find locate the largest budget/amount mentioned for the
+Open the Wikipedia page below and find  budget/amount mentioned for the
-2025 Union Budget of India
+2025 Defence Budget Of INDIA
 .
 Then return the result in the simple JSON format shown.
 post your answer to https://Alpha23332-ga2-6d65ad.hf.space/receiver
 Source page: